mediamonks/react-redux-component-init/README.md

 Make sure you have an existing setup with the prerequisites listed above.

 #### Attach the reducer
-Attach the `react-redux-init` reducer to your Redux store under the `init` key.
+Attach the `react-redux-component-init` reducer to your Redux store under the `init` key.
 The easiest way to do this is by using [Redux combineReducers()](http://redux.js.org/docs/api/combineReducers.html):
 ```
 import { combineReducers, createStore } from 'redux';
-import { initReducer as init } from 'react-redux-init';
+import { initReducer as init } from 'react-redux-component-init';

 const mainReducer = combineReducers({
   init: initReducer,